Lots of Regulations to Comply With

 Outside the United States, public procurement law is regulated through the EU Directives and the Treat on the Functioning of the European Union.

-In Northern Ireland in particular, these are implemented through the UK procurement regulations that are applicable to all public entities.
+In Northern Ireland, in particular, these are implemented through the UK procurement regulations, which apply to all public entities.

 Procurement in education has to comply with this legislation and all its directives, along with the NI Public Procurement Policy, including policies around getting the best value for the money, using a procurement center, and awarding contracts to the most economically advantageous tender.

-That said, there is no additional guidance or law surrounding education industry specific procurement.
+That said, no additional guidance or law surrounds education industry-specific procurement.

 In the United States, there are both state and federal guidelines to maintain compliance with, so this issue isn’t limited to Ireland or European countries.

-And though higher education institutions generally have more available funds than public bodies in the K12 sectors, they still need to stay within the necessary procurement thresholds, so they too, have regulations to comply with that complicate the process for them as well.
+Though higher education institutions generally have more available funds than public bodies in the K12 sectors, they still need to stay within the necessary procurement thresholds, so they, too, have regulations to comply with that complicate the process.

 Too Many Cooks in the Kitchen

-Procurement in education is carried out by multiple education bodies, leading to a fragmented approach that not only makes it less efficient overall, but less organized and generally more chaotic.
+Multiple education bodies carry out procurement, leading to a fragmented approach that is not only less efficient overall but also less organized and generally more chaotic.

-For instance, controlled schools are handled by Education and Library Boards (ELBs) otherwise known as Centers of Procurement Expertise (CoPE), which are responsible for procuring goods and services, as well as maintenance work.
+For instance, controlled schools are handled by Education and Library Boards (ELBs), otherwise known as Centers of Procurement Expertise (CoPE).
+These boards are responsible for procuring goods and services and performing maintenance work.

 Any grant-aided schools outside the controlled sector have their goods and services procured by Trustees or the Board of Governors of each school.